EdwhakKB/SC-SP-ENGINE/README.md

 ## Options menu:
 * You can change Note colors, Delay and Combo Offset, Controls and Preferences there.
  * On Preferences you can toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.
+ * On Misc you can change stuff about the fps counter and change the results Screen to which one you want!

 ## Other gameplay features:
 * When the enemy hits a note, their strum note also glows.